Applications for committee positions are now open! Any matriculated student can apply. Email us if you have any questions!

 Head of Production:

-The Head of Production needs to create jingles, sweepers, and other radio imaging for STAR.
+The Head of Production will head up our new slate of podcasts and will create jingles, sweepers, and other radio imaging for STAR.
 Ideal for someone looking to practise audio production.

 You’ll be in charge of editing recordings of live lounges, and making sure the podcasts section of the website is kept up to date.